Aerallion/pybridge/README.md

 with 1123 the common random seed.

-Alternatively you can defined a file like "may182020", specifying predefined games.
+Alternatively you can define a file like "may182020", specifying predefined games.

 > bridge_v1.py N f9 may182020